 Please check the Coronavirus: Waste Services page regularly for updates, services may be changed with short notice.

 Household recycling centres

-- Please bring proof of address.
-Only Buckinghamshire residents will be allowed to use the sites.
-Slough residents are allowed to use sites at Burnham and Langley.
+- Bring proof of address.
+Only Buckinghamshire residents are able to use all the sites.
+Slough Borough Council residents are able to use Langley and Burnham sites only.

-- Only one person per vehicle where possible.
+- Only allow one person out of the vehicle whilst on site.